Muszkamus/UDEMY-JS-Course/Notes/notes.md

 rest1.numGuests ??= 10;
 rest2.numGuests ??= 10;

-rest1.owner = rest1.owner && '<ANONYMOUS>'; // This will throw an undefined, as there is not owner in rest1
+rest1.owner = rest1.owner && "<ANONYMOUS>"; // This will throw an undefined, as there is not owner in rest1
-rest2.owner &&= '<ANONYMOUS>'; // rest2.owner = rest2.owner && "<ANONYMOUS>"; (even without like above, it will avoid undefined)
+rest2.owner &&= "<ANONYMOUS>"; // rest2.owner = rest2.owner && "<ANONYMOUS>"; (even without like above, it will avoid undefined)

 console.log(rest1);
 console.log(rest2);